cal-poly-dxhub/eCR-semantic-interoperability/README.md

 This phase focuses on fine-tuning the system's ability to infer soft attributes (pregnancy status, occupation, travel history) from free-form text.

+#### Steps:

+1. **Create a Golden Template**

+   a. **Draft Business Rules for Interpreting Soft Attributes**

+   - Define when a person is considered currently pregnant
+   - Specify when to use 'Null' or other default values
+   - Establish criteria for valid occupation and travel history entries

+   b. **Test Known/Annotated ECR's**

+   - Use 5+ example data elements containing free-form text describing soft attributes
+   - Run them through the inference script as it currently stands
+   - Markup where inferences are correct/incorrect per business rules

+   c. **Adjust LLM Prompts and Hard-Coded Outputs**

+   - Modify prompts in the script based on defined business rules
+   - Adjust any hard-coded outputs to align with business requirements

+   d. **Validate with Real, Unseen ECR's**

+   - Use 10+ real, unseen ECR's and run through the inference script
+   - Manually verify the inference results against the business rules
+   - Markup where inferences are correct/incorrect
+   - Make additional adjustments as needed

+   e. **Consider Multi-Category Content**

+   - Pay special attention to sections with strong additive scores
+   - Determine if content with significant secondary matches requires special processing
+   - Adjust inference rules for content that spans multiple categories

 #### Customizing LLM Soft Attribute Prompt